kierajost4/Tic-Tac-Toe/README.md

 ## Docker
 Use the *Dockerfile* to build and run the RESTful web server in a containerized environment.

-To use the *Dockerfile* to build the docker image, make sure you are at the root of the *tictactoe-server* directory, and run the command:
+To use the *Dockerfile* to build a docker image, make sure you are at the root of the *tictactoe-server* directory, and run the command:
 ```
 docker build -t myimage .
 ```